-Participation in sport in 2019-20 was impacted by Covid-19 and the subsequent lockdown.
-However 80% of children still competed in internal sporting competitive events and 76% of children participated in external sporting events.
+Participation in sport has been impacted by Covid-19 and the subsequent lockdown.
+However 80% of children still competed in internal sporting competitive events and 76% of children participated in external sporting events in 19-20.

 - All teachers had at least 1 full term working with specialist PE coaches to enhance their skills resulting is more confident and quality PE lessons led by teachers.

 - All children received at least 1 full term working with specialist PE coaches allowing them to become more engaged and competent in PE.